galastrostats/ModelFittingTutorial/zombieactivity.md

 # Zombie Activity
-A python activity by Kathleen Eckert with help from Sheila Kannappan.
+A python activity written by Kathleen Eckert in June 2015 with help from Sheila Kannappan.

 ### Activity 1: Frequentist Zombies